 A Breakdown in Communication.
 During the course of a relationship, there are often times when the two partners stop communicating.
 This could be because one partner feels that he or she has outgrown the other in terms of social activities, career advancement, emotional growth, or intellectual pursuits.
 Or it could be because one of the partners is geographically removed, ill, or otherwise unavailable.
 Or there might be a sexual dysfunction, which could be due to a physical problem or lack of communication.
 Rather than working on ways to enhance communication or correct the problem, one of the partners may turn outside the relationship to find another partner.

 The Exit Strategy.
 Some people have made a decision to leave their relationship and having an affair is their strategy for making the break.
 They have an affair in order to make their partner angry enough to initiate the breakup.
 Or some may see the affair as a way of getting into Marriage Counseling or Couples Therapy so that the therapist can ease the transition into the dissolution of the relationship.
 And then there are those who may have an affair so that they have a source of support from their new partner as they go through the break-up of their relationship.

-If you have been impacted by the sudden news of an affair and are experiencing a range of emotions please contact me at (858) 735-1139 so you can be better equipped to undergo the process of recovery sooner rather than later.
+If you have been impacted by the sudden news of an affair please contact me at (858) 735-1139 for affair recovery.